php-fig/fig-standards/accepted/PSR-12-extended-coding-style-guide.md

 Any closing brace MUST NOT be followed by any comment or statement on the same line.

-When instantiating a new class, parentheses MUST always be present even when there are no arguments passed to the constructor.
+When instantiating a new class, parentheses MUST always be present, even when there are no arguments passed to the constructor.

 ~~~php